 \section{Introduction}

-Industrial drying accounts for approximately 12\% of the total end-use energy used in manufacturing, corresponding to 1.2 quads annually \cite{DOEBarrier}.
-The US Department of Energy estimates a reduction of around 40\% (0.5 quads/year) of this amount by using more efficient process controls and new drying technologies, which lower the operating costs by \$8 B/year \cite{DOEReview}.
-In addition, the drying process significantly affects the \textit{quality} of food products.
-For instance, prolonged exposure to excessive heat negatively impacts products' physical and nutritional properties \cite{NutritionalP}.
+Industrial drying is responsible for roughly 12\% of the total end-use energy used in manufacturing, equivalent to 1.2 quads annually \cite{DOEBarrier}.
+The US Department of Energy estimates that by implementing more efficient process controls and new drying technologies, it is possible to reduce this amount by approximately 40\% (0.5 quads/year), resulting in operating cost savings of up to \$8 billion per year \cite{DOEReview}.
+Moreover, the drying process has a significant impact on the quality of food products.
+Prolonged exposure to excessive heat can have negative effects on the physical and nutritional properties of the products \cite{NutritionalP}.

-In recent times, more efficient drying technologies have been proposed in the literature.
-Dielectrophoresis (DEP) technology \cite{DEP}\cite{DEP2}, ultrasound drying (US) \cite{US}\cite{US2}, slot jet reattachment nozzle (SJR) \cite{SJR}\cite{SJR2}, and infrared (IR) drying \cite{IR} are examples of these new technologies which have helped improve product quality and energy efficiency.
-Industrial drying units typically employ one of the possible technologies out of all the available options to achieve the end goal of the drying process.
-However, in most cases, these technologies perform with different efficiencies in different settings.
-Hence, depending on the operating conditions, some of them are more favorable to use than others.
-For instance, contact-based ultrasound technology is more effective in the initial phase of the process, where the moisture content of the food sample is relatively high.
-In contrast, pure hot air drying consumes less energy and is more effective when the moisture content is low.
-Thus, if these two processes are conjoined, we can take advantage of both technologies to compensate for the other's inefficiencies.
-Therefore, knowing (a) the sequence in which these different drying techniques should be put together, and (b) the operating parameters of each of them, helps us make use of their capabilities.
-To put it in another way, dividing the drying process into sub-processes that differ in drying method and operating conditions paves the way to alleviate their individual limitation.
+In recent years, several more efficient drying technologies have been proposed in the literature, such as Dielectrophoresis (DEP) \cite{DEP2}, ultrasound drying (US) \cite{US}\cite{US2}, slot jet reattachment nozzle (SJR) \cite{SJR}, and infrared (IR) drying \cite{IR}.
+These technologies have helped improve product quality and energy efficiency.
+Industrial drying units typically use one of these technologies to achieve their drying goals.
+However, each technology performs with different efficiencies in different settings.
+Depending on the operating conditions, some technologies may be more favorable than others.
+For example, contact-based ultrasound technology is more effective in the initial phase of the process, where the moisture content of the food sample is relatively high, while pure hot air drying consumes less energy and is more effective when the moisture content is low.
+By combining these two processes, it is possible to take advantage of both technologies and compensate for their inefficiencies.
+Therefore, understanding (a) the sequence in which different drying techniques should be used, and (b) the operating parameters of each technology, can help us maximize their capabilities.
+Dividing the drying process into sub-processes that use different drying methods and operating conditions can help alleviate their individual limitations.